Skip to main content

 The Neuroendocrinology of Somatopause and Sleep Degradation

-The decline in with age, particularly the attenuation of slow-wave sleep (SWS), is not a coincidental finding but a direct physiological correlate of the somatopause.
+The decline in sleep quality with age, particularly the attenuation of slow-wave sleep (SWS), is not a coincidental finding but a direct physiological correlate of the somatopause.
 The regulation of growth hormone (GH) secretion is governed by a delicate interplay between hypothalamic Growth Hormone-Releasing Hormone (GHRH) and somatostatin (also known as Growth Hormone-Inhibiting Hormone).

 GHRH provides the primary stimulatory input to the pituitary somatotrophs, while somatostatin provides the inhibitory tone.
 During youth, a robust nocturnal surge in GHRH, coupled with a withdrawal of somatostatinergic inhibition, drives the high-amplitude GH pulses that coincide with SWS.